Karandashka5/11/CachetAlternatives.md

 - installation on a separate server than your site or application
 - installation on Docker Compose with Automatic SSL or
 - latest release 2022 year
-- possibility of monitoring many pages at once(I don't have an answer, may be there? https://github.com/statping-ng/statping-ng/wiki/Bulk-Import-Services)
+- possibility of monitoring many pages at once(I don't have an answer, maybe there? https://github.com/statping-ng/statping-ng/wiki/Bulk-Import-Services)
 - The data is needed for monitoring (I didn’t find it, you probably need to install it to understand)

 # 3. Uptime Kuma